lexi-lambda/freer-simple/README.md

     go ExitSuccess = throwError ()
 ```

-# Contributing

-Contributions are welcome!
-Documentation, examples, code, and feedback - they all help.

-## Developer Setup

-The easiest way to start contributing is to install [stack](https://haskellstack.org/).
-Stack can install GHC/Haskell for you, and automates common developer tasks.

-The key commands are:

-  - `stack setup` — install required version of GHC compiler
-  - `stack build` — builds project, dependencies are automatically resolved
-  - `stack test` — builds project, its tests, and executes the tests
-  - `stack bench` — builds project, its benchmarks, and executes the benchamks
-  - `stack ghci` — start a REPL instance with a project modules loaded
-  - `stack clean`
-  - `stack haddock` — builds documentation

-More information about `stack` can be found in its [documentation](https://haskellstack.org/).

-# Licensing

-This project is distributed under a BSD3 license.
-See the included LICENSE file for more details.

-# Acknowledgements
+## Acknowledgements

-The `freer-simple` package started as a fork of [freer-effects](http://hackage.haskell.org/package/freer-effects) by Ixperta Solutions, which in turn is a fork of [freer](http://hackage.haskell.org/package/freer) by Allele Dev.
-All implementations are based on the paper and reference implementation by Oleg Kiselyov.
-In particular:
+The `freer-simple` package began as a fork of [freer-effects](http://hackage.haskell.org/package/freer-effects) by Ixperta Solutions, which in turn is a fork of [freer](http://hackage.haskell.org/package/freer) by Allele Dev.
+All implementations are based on the [paper and reference implementation by Oleg Kiselyov](http://okmij.org/ftp/Haskell/extensible/more.pdf).

-  - `Data.OpenUnion` maps to [OpenUnion51.hs](http://okmij.org/ftp/Haskell/extensible/OpenUnion51.hs)
-  - `Data.FTCQueue` maps to [FTCQueue1](http://okmij.org/ftp/Haskell/extensible/FTCQueue1.hs)
-  - `Control.Monad.Freer*` maps to [Eff1.hs](http://okmij.org/ftp/Haskell/extensible/Eff1.hs)

-There will be deviations from the source.